taublast/MCP-JavierMobile/README.md

 * `ios_ui_swipe`:  Simulates a swipe action between two points on an iOS device's screen.
 * `ios_ui_input_text`: Simulates text input into a field on an iOS device.
 * `ios_ui_press_key`: Simulates pressing a specific key on an iOS device.
+* `ios_screenshot`: Captures a screenshot from the specified iOS device.

 ### Example AI Assistant Queries